AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

       MultiFab yflux(amrex::convert(ba, IntVect{0,1,0}), dm, ncomp, 0);
       MultiFab zflux(amrex::convert(ba, IntVect{0,0,1}), dm, ncomp, 0);

-Here all :cpp:`MultiFab` use the same :cpp:`DistributionMapping`, but their :cpp:`BoxArrays` have different index types.
+Here all :cpp:`MultiFabs` use the same :cpp:`DistributionMapping`, but their :cpp:`BoxArrays` have different index types.
 The state is cell-based, whereas the fluxes are on the faces.
 Suppose the cell based :cpp:`BoxArray` contains a :cpp:`Box{(8,8,16), (15,15,31)}`.
 The state on that :cpp:`Box` is conceptually